zackstout/aoc-2025/remaining.md

 Find longest path that reaches vault (using MD5 on path to get next possible steps).

-Huh, this one was pleasantly simple.
+Huh, this one was pleasantly simple!

 Once we recovered part one solution (BFS), just... don't return when you find a solution?
+Instead, just check it against the max currently found length.
+We don't have to do any extra checking to stop the simulation -- it stops on its own when all the doors end up closed in each node.
 Works for me!

 ### --- Day 19: An Elephant Named Joseph ---